 Gal Gadot as Diana Prince

-Wonder Woman Rise of the Warrior saw Gal Gadot become the iconic female superhero – though she had already appeared in the earlier DC movies.
+2017’S Wonder Woman saw Gal Gadot take centre stage as the iconic female superhero – though she had already appeared in earlier DC movies.

 Gadot, 34, will once again don her indestructible bracelets to play the immortal demigoddess.